SurveyCompo/surveycompo-doc/docs/tutorial-part1.md

       "nextButtonLabel": "Submit"
     }
   ]
 }
 ```

 The second page JSON source includes 3 blocks/questions:

 - The `Overall satisfaction` question contains one input of type `LIKERT_SCALE`.
 While we can use `likertInputOptions` to specify the options, SurveyCompo offers a variety of presets to streamline your survey creation process.
-In this case, it's a 5-point satisfaction scale: `SATISFACTION_5`.
+In this case, it's a 5-point satisfaction scale: `SATISFACTION`.

 - The next two questions invite participants to provide open-ended feedback about what they like most and what could be improved about our product.
 Both questions use a `TEXTAREA` input field.

 !!! tip "Tip"

     The LIKERT_SCALE input functions as a collection of RADIO type inputs, making it an excellent tool for gathering feedback on a scale.
-SurveyCompo provides a variety of Likert scale presets, including SATISFACTION_5, LIKELIHOOD_5, and AGREEMENT_5, to facilitate your survey creation process.
+SurveyCompo provides a variety of Likert scale presets, including SATISFACTION, LIKELIHOOD, and AGREEMENT, to facilitate your survey creation process.
 For a full list of Likert scale presets, see the [Input](/data-model/#input) documentation.

 Let's preview the second page in the Survey Builder.

 ![Tutorial - Second Page](../assets/images/tutorial-second-page.png){: .center .small}

 The `nextButtonLabel` property is set to "Submit," which is the label displayed on the button that participants use to advance to the subsequent page.
 If this property is left unspecified, the button defaults to the label "Next".
 With the addition of multiple pages to our survey, a navigation bar now appears at the bottom of each page, enabling participants to move between pages.
 The navigation bar displays the page number and the total number of pages in the survey.
 The navigation bar can be hidden using the `uiShowNavigation` survey property.
 For more information, see the [Survey](/data-model/#survey) documentation.

 ## Adding a Complete Screen